sindresorhus/is/readme.md

 Returns `true` if the value is a safe integer that is greater than or equal to zero.

+This can be useful to confirm that a value is a valid count of something, ie. 0 or more.

 ##### .whitespaceString(value)

 Returns `true` if the value is a string with only whitespace characters.